NoCheatPlus/Docs/Development/Discussion/Design.md

 * More precise counting in of server-side lag thinkable.
 * Detect phases of similar speed.
 Helps with detecting speeding, judging pvp/chasing, other.

-## Passable (moving): adjust to client side

-Y collision first, then x or z, then the remaining one (currently a workaround checks for y first, then xz in one go).
-Using the exact order which the client is also using, should reduce false positives further, be it configurable or not.

-In addition we could/should check that way using the full bounding box of the player, which is more simple due to regarding the move along one axis at a time.

 ## Track sequences of (continuous) violations.